Brew Your Own Beer

 5. Should You Use Plastic or Glass Fermenters?

 Different experts have different preferences when it comes to using glass or plastic fermenters.
-Both glass and plastic fermenters have their advantages and disadvantages, and your choice depends on your preferences.
+Both glass and plastic fermenters have advantages and disadvantages, and your choice depends on your preferences.

 6. Avoiding Infection